 Students desiring to become teachers have two basic routes available to them.
 To become an Early Childhood Unified (Birth to Age 8) or Elementary Education (K-6) teacher, a candidate will need to complete a traditional program that involves a semester of student teaching after all of the major and pedagogical courses are completed.
 For teaching at the middle or high school levels, the traditional program can also be completed or the Transition to Teaching (T2T) path.
-The Transition to Teaching program requires that a person have a bachelor's degree or higher or equivalent coursework to a major in a content area and are employed to teach in Kansas in that area.
+The Transition to Teaching program requires that a person have a bachelor's degree or higher or equivalent coursework to a major in a content area and are employed to teach in Kansas in a state accredited school, public or private, in the qualifying subject area..
 They then take the education courses online while teaching.

 Admission to Teacher Education

 IMPORTANT: Candidates applying to the Teacher Education program must complete a Background Check.
 Candidates applying for student teaching must complete a Background Check if they have not previously completed one.
 Verification of a currently valid Kansas Emergency Substitute License will be accepted in place of the Background Check.

 Continuation in Education Restricted Courses and/or Student Teaching

 Policy G.4 Continuation in Education Restricted Courses and/or Student Teaching was revised to allow a one semester probationary period, rather than a full year.
 If requirements are not met during the probationary

 period, the candidate is dropped from the program immediately.
 They can apply for reinstatement after laying out of education classes for one semester.